varunprajan/varunprajan.github.io/_posts/2022-11-7-simple-pandas.md

 )
 ```

 (If you’re curious, this code takes a dataframe of first and last names and generates a list of full names that appear twice.
-The same could be done with `.drop_duplicates`, of course.)
+The same could be done with `.drop_duplicates`, the equivalent of SQL `DISTINCT`, of course.)

 Setting the specifics aside, the key point is that we start with a dataframe and arrive at our final answer using a sequence of small “pure” transformations.

-1. Use a code formatter like `black` to make your code more readable. `black` also integrates with Jupyter notebooks via a Jupyter extension; see [here](https://github.com/drillan/jupyter-black).
+* Use a code formatter like `black` to make your code more readable. `black` also integrates with Jupyter notebooks via a Jupyter extension; see [here](https://github.com/drillan/jupyter-black).
-2. Never use the `inplace=True` version of operations; always use the operation to create a new, modified dataframe.
+* Never use the `inplace=True` version of operations; always use the operation to create a new, modified dataframe.
 In other words, prefer code like `frame = frame.reset_index()` to `frame.reset_index(inplace=True)`
-3. Defining your own functions to DRY repetitive transformations is recommended; make sure these take a dataframe (as the first argument) and return a dataframe, like the operations discussed above do.
+* Defining your own functions to DRY repetitive transformations is recommended; make sure these take a dataframe (as the first argument) and return a dataframe, like the operations discussed above do.
 The `.pipe` operator can be used to retain “method chaining”.
 As an example:

 ```python
 def my_value_counts(frame, group_cols):